-SmokingTracker generates structured PDF reports from your client's objective EMA data — trend charts, session annotations, and trigger analysis formatted for EHR entry, supervision, or referral.
+SmokingTracker generates structured reports from your client's objective EMA data — trend charts, session annotations, and trigger analysis formatted for EHR entry, supervision, or referral.
+Print or save as PDF in one click.
 No copy-pasting.
 No manual charts.

 Visual heatmap of logged sessions across the report period — frequency, pattern, and gaps visible at a glance.